© Adobe Stock

 Nils Behrens

 Speaking multiple languages keeps one's biological age measurably lower, according to top health expert Nils Behrens.
-A large European study shows that multilingualism acts as a training stimulus for the brain and could be an underestimated lever for longevity.
+A major European study shows: multilingualism acts as a training stimulus for the brain – and could be an underestimated lever for longevity.

-Longevity is often confused with blood values, supplements, and high tech.
+Longevity is often confused with blood values, supplements, and high-tech.
 All nice.
-But sometimes the key to a longer, healthier life is surprisingly mundane, sitting on the shelf next to the travel guide.
-Vocabulary book.
+But sometimes the key to a longer, healthier life is surprisingly banal, sitting on the shelf next to the travel guide.
+Vocabulary notebook.
 Grammar app.
-Language course on Tuesday evening.
+Language course Tuesday evening.

-A recent European analysis with over 86,000 people suggests: Those who speak more than one language age more slowly.
-Not just in feeling.
+A recent European analysis with over 86,000 people suggests: those who speak more than one language age slower.
+Not just perceived.
 Not metaphorically.
 But measurably.

 And no, it's not about speaking perfect Portuguese at 70.
 It's about regularly challenging the brain with something that demands, stimulates, and structurally changes it.

-The study did not settle for the simple question of whether multilingualism is "somehow good for the brain."
+The study did not settle for the simple question of whether multilingualism is 'somehow good for the brain'.
 It used a complex measure: the so-called biobehavioral age delta.
-Simply put, it compares how old someone is according to their birth certificate – and how old their body and mind actually behave.
+Simply put, it compares how old someone is according to their birth certificate and how old body and mind actually behave.

 This calculation included cognitive performance, physical functions, and age-associated diseases.
 The result is a biological age.
 And that is more crucial for longevity than any candle on the birthday cake.